Humphrey IV of Toron: Marriage

 Humphrey married Isabella in Kerak Castle in the autumn of 1183.
 During the wedding, Saladin laid siege to the fortress to take revenge for Raynald of Châtillon's plundering raid on the Red Sea in February.
-According to a version of Ernoul's chronicle, Humphrey's mother convinced Saladin not to bombard the tower in which the newly married young couple were lodged, although he continued to besiege the rest of the fortress.
-Kerak was eventually relieved on 4 December by Baldwin IV and Raymond III of Tripoli.
+According to a version of Ernoul's chronicle, Humphrey's mother, Stephanie, convinced Saladin not to bombard the tower in which the newly married young couple were lodged, although he continued to besiege the rest of the fortress.
+King Baldwin and Raymond III of Tripoli eventually relieved Kerak on 4 December.

 The dying Baldwin IV, who had disinherited his sister Sybilla and her husband Guy of Lusignan in favor of her six-year-old son, Baldwin V, in March 1183, nominated Raymond of Tripoli regent to his successor.
 The High Court of Jerusalem also decreed that if Baldwin V died, the pope, the Holy Roman emperor, and the kings of France and England were to decide whether Sybilla or Isabella was entitled to succeed him.
 Baldwin IV died in March 1185, Baldwin V the next summer.

 Unwilling claimant

 Sybilla's maternal uncle, Joscelin III of Courtenay, persuaded Raymond of Tripoli to leave Jerusalem to hold an assembly in Tiberias for the barons of the realm.
-After the regent departed to Tiberias, Joscelin invited Sybilla and Guy of Lusignan to Jerusalem.
+After Raymond departed to Tiberias, Joscelin invited Sybilla and Guy to Jerusalem.
 As soon as Raymond realized that Joscelin had deceived him, he summoned the High Court to Nablus.
 All the barons of the realm (including Humphrey) hurried to Nablus, except Humphrey's stepfather, Raynald of Châtillon, who went to Jerusalem.
 The barons sent messengers to Jerusalem to remind Sybilla, Guy, and their supporters of the High Court's decision on the matter of the succession.
 Ignoring their messages, Heraclius, Latin Patriarch of Jerusalem, crowned Sybilla queen, and she in turn placed the crown on her husband's head.
 Before long, acting on Raymond of Tripoli's proposal, the barons at Nablus decided to proclaim Isabella and Humphrey queen and king against Sybilla and Guy.

 Raymond and his supporters were willing to march against Jerusalem, but Humphrey had no desire for the crown.
 He secretly left Nablus during the night and rode to Jerusalem to meet Sybilla.
 She refused him initially, but after Humphrey told her of his intention, she accompanied him to her husband.
 Humphrey swore fealty to Guy, putting an end to the conspiracy for Humphrey's and Isabella's coronation.
 All the barons except Raymond of Tripoli and Baldwin of Ramleh hurried to Jerusalem to do homage to Sybilla and Guy.
 Guy granted Toron and Chastel Neuf (two domains that Humphrey had abandoned in 1180) to Joscelin of Courtenay in 1186, stipulating that should he restore the two estates to Humphrey, he would receive the compensation that Humphrey had received for them.